rafaelbp92/coursera-spa-angularjs/README.md

-# Coursera - Jonh Hopking - AngularJS Course
+# Coursera - John Hopking - AngularJS Course

 This repository contains a series of projects developed during the course as assigments some AngularJS concepts applied are: